SergeyPodgorny/Spring-Sandbox/README.md

 > Security folder - Username and password authentication using JWT token scratch.
 >
 > Kafka folder - accessing kafka with java and Spring.
+>
+> Redis folder - data and session info storage in redis demo.